oluosiname/omniauth-xing-oauth2/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/omniauth-xing-oauth2.
+Bug reports and pull requests are welcome on GitHub at https://github.com/oluosiname/omniauth-xing-oauth2.

+Fork it
+Create your feature branch (git checkout -b my-new-feature) Commit your changes (git commit -am 'Add some feature') Push to the branch (git push origin my-new-feature) Create new Pull Request

 ## License